 - Your Internet provider may choose to route traffic along an alternate path for reasons such as cost savings, reliability, or other infrastructure concerns.

-My throughput has dropped while using WARP
+Why has my throughput dropped while using WARP?

 , the world’s fastest DNS resolver.
-When visiting sites or going to a new location on the Internet, you should see blazing fast DNS lookups.
-WARP however is built to trade some throughput for enhanced privacy by encrypting all traffic both to and from your device.
-While this isn't noticeable at most mobile speeds, on desktop systems in countries where high speed broadband is available, you may notice a drop.
-We think the tradeoff is worth it though and continue to work on improving performance all over the system.
+When visiting sites or going to a new location on the Internet, you should see fast DNS lookups.
+WARP, however, is built to trade some throughput for enhanced privacy, by encrypting all traffic both to and from your device.
+While this is not noticeable at most mobile speeds, on desktop systems in countries where high-speed broadband is available, you may notice a drop.
+We think the tradeoff is worth it and continue to work on improving performance all over the system.